 You’ll find that bumblebees, sweat bees, and honey bees love to visit the flowers while foraging.

-If you want to keep some on your property to enjoy the many uses, you have to learn to control and manage creeping charlie weeds.
+If you want to keep some on your property to enjoy the many uses, you have to learn to control and manage these weeds.

 Is creeping charlie an invasive plant?